herbertm/KaprekarConst/README.md

 ------------

 Testenvironment:
-Apple iMac, Intel Core i3 3,06 GHz
+Apple iMac, Intel Core i3 3,06 GHz (using only one Core) Windows 7
-Windows 7

 1. 50-digits -> 136 Results in 7 Minutes